joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 The history of exceptions is fascinating.
 During this journey I spent countless hours retracing the industry's steps.
-That includes reading some of the original papers -- like Goodenough's 1975 classic, [Exception Handling: Issues and a Proposed Notation](https://www.cs.virginia.edu/~weimer/2006-615/reading/goodenough-exceptions.pdf) -- in addition to looking the approaches of several languages: Ada, Eiffel, Modula-2 and 3, ML, and, [most inspirationally, CLU]( http://csg.csail.mit.edu/pubs/memos/Memo-155/Memo-155-3.pdf).
+That includes reading some of the original papers -- like Goodenough's 1975 classic, [Exception Handling: Issues and a Proposed Notation](https://www.cs.virginia.edu/~weimer/2006-615/reading/goodenough-exceptions.pdf) -- in addition to looking at the approaches of several languages: Ada, Eiffel, Modula-2 and 3, ML, and, [most inspirationally, CLU]( http://csg.csail.mit.edu/pubs/memos/Memo-155/Memo-155-3.pdf).
 Many papers do a better job than I can summarizing the long and arduous journey, so I won't do that here.
 Instead, I'll focus on what works and what doesn't work for building reliable systems.

 Reliability is the most important of our requirements above when developing the Error Model.
-If you can't react appropriate to failures, your system, by definition, won't be very reliable.
+If you can't react appropriately to failures, your system, by definition, won't be very reliable.
 Operating systems generally speaking need to be reliable.
 Sadly, the most commonplace model -- unchecked exceptions -- is the worst you can do in this dimension.

 For these reasons, most reliable systems use return codes instead of exceptions.
 They make it possible to locally